 News

 by UK Oak Doors on May 03 2024

-Cost Guide for Door Replacement Replacing a door can make a big difference in your home.
+Replacing a door can make a big difference in your home.
 It can improve security, add style, and even save energy.
 But how much does it cost?
 This guide will help you understand the costs involved in door replacement so you can plan your budget.
 The cost of replacing a door depends on several factors.
 These include the type of door, the material, the size, and any additional features.
 Let's look at these in more detail.
 Factors Affecting Door Replacement Costs Type of Door Different types of doors have different costs.
 For example, an interior door will generally be cheaper than an exterior door.
 Here are some common types of doors and their average costs: Interior doors: £100 - £500 Exterior doors: £250 - £600 Fire doors: £100 - £700 Glazed doors: £100 - £800 Material The material of the door also affects the cost.
 Solid oak doors, known for their durability and classic look, can be more expensive than other materials.
 Here's a comparison: Material Average Cost Solid Oak £150 - £800 Composite £150 - £600 uPVC £100 - £500 Glass £200 - £700 Explore our range of bespoke doors for quality options.
 Size and Customisation Custom-sized doors or those with unique designs will usually cost more.
 Standard door sizes are often cheaper, but if your doorway has unique measurements, be prepared to pay extra for a made-to-measure door.
 Additional custom features such as special finishes, intricate designs, or extra security features can also increase the cost.
 Always factor these into your budget if you want something specific.
 Installation Costs Besides the cost of the door itself, you also need to consider the cost of installation.
 Professional installation ensures the door is fitted correctly and functions well.
 The cost of installation can vary based on the complexity of the job and your location.
 Standard installation: £50 - £150 Complex installation: £150 - £300 Removing old door and disposing: £20 - £50 Additional Costs to Consider Hardware and Accessories Don't forget about the hardware and accessories, like handles, locks, and hinges.
 These can add to the total cost of your door replacement.
 High-quality hardware can also enhance the look and security of your door.
 Handles: £10 - £50 Locks: £20 - £100 Hinges: £5 - £20 For a variety of door hardware, visit our door hardware section.
 Finishing and Maintenance Oak doors usually come unfinished, allowing you to choose your preferred finish.
 Finishing the door with oils or waxes not only enhances its appearance but also protects it.
 Regular maintenance will keep your door looking good and lasting longer.
 Here are some finishing costs to consider: Finishing Type Average Cost Oiling £10 - £30 Waxing £15 - £40 Painting £20 - £50 Cost-Saving Tips for Door Replacement Saving money is always a plus when you're looking at home improvements.
 Here are some practical tips to help keep your costs down when replacing doors: Choose Unfinished Doors: Opt for unfinished doors and finish them yourself.
 Painting or staining the door on your own can be a rewarding DIY project that saves money.
 Bulk Purchase: If you need to replace several doors, buying them in a bundle can often reduce the overall cost per door.
 Reuse Existing Hardware: Save money by reusing your current door hardware like handles and hinges if they are still in good condition.
 DIY Installation: If you're handy, consider installing the door yourself.
 Just make sure to follow proper guidelines or tutorials to ensure a proper fit and function.
 Shop Around for Quotes: Get estimates from multiple well-reviewed professionals.
 Comparing quotes can help you find the best deal for quality installation services.
 Implementing these tips can significantly reduce the overall cost of your door replacement project without compromising on quality or style.
 For contemporary designs, check out our contemporary doors.
 Conclusion Replacing a door involves several costs, from the door itself to installation and finishing.
 By understanding these costs, you can plan your budget effectively and choose the right door for your home.
 Remember to consider the type of door, the material, and any additional features you want.
 Need Assistance with Your Door Replacement?
 If you are ready to replace your door and need expert advice, visit our homepage to explore our range of quality doors.
 For personalised assistance, call us today.
 Our door experts are here to help you make the best choice for your home!
 With this guide, you're now ready to start your door replacement project with confidence.
 Happy renovating!
 Other Useful Articles: Guide On Maintaining Oak Doors How To Measure A Door Guide To Avoid Cracking On Oak Doors

+News